stencila/hub/manager/README.md

 ### Local Development

-Run the Django server using
+Run the Django server using,

 ``` sh
 make run